-To recap the video, distribution has become a commodity.
 You now have the ability to release your movie globally without signing away your rights to an unscrupulous distributor.
-And even though many distributors would like to pretend otherwise, with a little ingenuity and a strong marketing plan, you can create and control your own independent movie business.
+And even though many distributors would like to pretend otherwise, with a little ingenuity and a strong marketing plan, you can control your own independent movie business.

 New rules for film distribution:

 - Without an audience I have no business.